Computer and Systems Engineering

 Nominal study period: 2 years

-Pre-Requisites: Bachelor's degree or equivalent related to engineering.
-In practice, it is expected that you know how to program (preferably in C) and are familiar with the basics of discrete mathematics, higher mathematics (differential equations), electronics and control theory.
+Pre-Requisites: Bachelor's degree or equivalent related to IT or ICT field.
+In practice, it is expected that you know how to program (preferably in C) and are familiar with the basics of discrete mathematics, higher mathematics (differential equations), electronics and control theory

 Tuition fees and scholarships: 1 ECTS = 100 EUR.
 Nominal study load per 1 year = 60 ECTS/€6000, 25 tuition fee waiver scholarships available that guarantee free studies.
 Detailed information about the scholarship is available here